Blog /Data

 The fear that keeps owners replying manually

-"I switched to AI review replies and my ranking dropped."
+“I switched to AI review replies and my ranking dropped.”
 This claim surfaces on Reddit threads and restaurant owner forums every few weeks.
 The story usually goes like this: an owner starts using an automated tool, notices a dip in local search visibility around the same time, and concludes the two are connected.
-Other owners read it, panic, and decide manual replies are the only safe option – even if that means replying to 20% of their reviews because they don't have time for the rest.
+Other owners read it, panic, and decide manual replies are the only safe option — even if that means replying to 20% of their reviews because they do not have time for the rest.
 The fear is understandable.
-Google's algorithm is opaque, and nobody wants to risk their local ranking over a shortcut.
+Google’s algorithm is opaque, and nobody wants to risk their local ranking over a shortcut.
 But the fear is also unsupported by any public data or official Google statement.
-What follows is what we know from Google's own documentation, third-party research, and the performance data of businesses using AI-assisted review responses.
+What follows is what we know from Google’s own documentation, third-party research, and the performance data of businesses using AI-assisted review responses.

 What Google actually says about review responses and ranking